 As they mature, teams become an increasingly strategic asset — able not only to counter threats, but to identify new growth opportunities for the business.

-In 2021, Incopro (a Corsearch company) released an Online Brand Protection Maturity Report that outlines the four stages of this journey.
+In 2021, Corsearch released an Online Brand Protection Maturity Report that outlines the four stages of this journey.
 From reactive teams that find themselves firefighting infringements, to effective teams that make use of advanced technology to tackle issues at scale, to progressive teams that champion wider applications of brand protection within their organizations.

 Download the maturity report to find out where your organization currently sits, the tools you can use to progress, and the value to be achieved by doing so.